EshaalB/Flappy-Bird/README.md

    ```bash
    dosbox flappy.com
    ```
-4. Use the spacebar to flap the bird and avoid obstacles!
+4. Use the up arrow key to flap the bird and avoid obstacles!

 ## Contributing
 Feel free to contribute by improving the code, adding new features, or optimizing the gameplay.
 Fork the repo, make your changes, and submit a pull request.